VisionOfEmpire97/suiviProjetHekzamGUI/typ sources/Documentation Technique.typ

 )

 ==== ScanInfo
+The `scaninfo.h` file details every structure used to store the data of an exam.
+Each class listed in `scaninfo.h` contains getters and setters for its attributes as well as methods to iterate through its specific map except for the class `FieldInfo` which doesn't have any.
+The ```cpp Q_DECLARE_METATYPE``` macro at the very end of the file is used to enable Qt's meta-object system to recognize custom data types.
+This allows pointers to ExamInfo, CopyInfo and PageInfo to be used with QVariant, signal-slot mechanisms, and other Qt features that require runtime type information.
+In this context, this macro is used in order to store such structures inside ```cpp QTableWidgetItems``` contained in a tabled cell to facilitate access to the data they refer to.

+More information about `QMetaType` class through this #link("https://doc.qt.io/qt-6/qmetatype.html")[link].

+==== ExamInfo

+The class `ExamInfo` represents the main data structure that will be used throughout the program to manipulate exam data.
+It contains information about an exam name, the data collected from the corresponding JSON file, a map associating paper names with a `CopyInfo` object and the number of papers contained in the exam.

+Even though papers can be classified by an integer, I considered using a map since there is no guarantee that papers will be added in order.
+For the test cases that are currently used, an *array* or a *vector* could have been used since the number of copies contained in an exam is specified in a file's name.
+However since this association process is bound to change, I preferred keeping a map in case the copy numbers turn out to be missing or imprecise. \ Other data structures such as *LinkedList*, *Queue*, *Stack* and *Dequeue* will not be efficient when consulting the structure since both table's initialisation need to go through this data structure once (twice in total).
+Hence a map will be more efficient time wise.
+The map is ordered for the pages to be inserted inside the table in the correct order (more detail about the table's initialisation later on).

+In addition to getters and setters, this class contains several public methods in order to manipulate the other objects of the `scaninfo.h` classes through their private methods.
+Any field, page or paper can be added anywhere directly from the `ExamInfo` class.

+===== CopyInfo
+`CopyInfo` is used to describe a paper and gather every page contained in it.
+A paper is composed of a name, a map associating a page name to its corresponding `PageInfo` object, the number of the copy, a boolean that indicates whether the paper is specified in a JSON file among those selected by the user, a boolean that informs on whether the paper is among the scan files selected by the user, and the number of pages contained in the paper.

+An ordered map is used for the same reasons stated in *ExamInfo* except this time, an *array* would need to be initialised with the correct value and this approach would be valid assuming the JSON file specifying every page contained in a paper is correct.
+If the JSON file lacks information about a page, then the page could never be added to the paper because the index would be out of range.
+A *vector* could fix this problem by expanding its size every time this happens but this would not be as efficient as directly using a map.
+===== PageInfo
+The class `PageInfo` categorises an exam page by its name, file path, number, two booleans that serve the same purpose as the ones described in *CopyInfo* but that imply the presence of a page instead, a map associating every field contained in the page with their names and the number of fields contained in the page.
+The private methods are used to facilitate the manipulation of a page directly from `CopyInfo` or `ExamInfo`.

+==== FieldInfo
+The class `FieldInfo` represents every field contained in a page.
+Each field can either be checked/unchecked or contain a value written by a student.
+The structure classifies a field by its *name*, *checked* status, *value* and *syntax* value that represents the programs certainty of the interpreted value in the field.
+The rest of the class is constituted of getters and setters for the previously listed values.

+==== JsonLinker
+Data storage is managed by the `JsonLinker` class.
+It is instantiated in the program as an attribute of `MainWindow` and has a unique public method: ```cpp std::map<QString, ExamInfo> &collectFields(QStringList const &filePaths, QStringList const &jsonFilePaths)```.
+This method takes the paths of previously selected scan and JSON files and aims to associate a scan to its corresponding JSON by matching their file names.

+During this method's execution, a map (```cpp std::map<QString, ExamInfo> fileExamMap```) associating an exam identifier (e.g. 1-0-0) with an `ExamInfo` object is initialised by the  ```cpp void initialiseMaps(QStringList const &jsonPath)``` method.
+This process works by going through each JSON file path from the path list given in the method's argument.
+For each JSON file, the data is loaded into a `dataCopieJSON` pointer by calling ```cpp dataCopieJSON *loadAndGetJsonCoords(QString const &jsonPath)```.
+The data is loaded with an object from the `JSONReader` class that is instantiated as an attribute of `JsonLinker`.
+Next, an ExamInfo object is created and filled with `CopyInfo`, `PageInfo` and `FieldInfo` objects depending to the JSON's data.

+After the map's initialisation, the list containing every scan path is iterated through and the path of already existing pages is updated to the scan's path.
+If a file is not specified in any JSON, a dummy object will be created and inserted into the structure.
+Lastly, the map is returned and will be used to initialise the evaluation tables.

 === Saving and Restoring Data
 When a project is created, the same paths that are being loaded in `jsonFilePaths` and `scanFilePaths` are also stored in the save data (`data.json`) of the project.
 Those are the only informations that are being saved by the software at its current state.